A person with normal eyesight would have nothing to know in the way of Impressionism' unless he was in a blinding light or in the dusk or dark.

 In today's article on Superprof, we will be showing you some of the effects of a balanced diet on one's eyesight and practical suggestions on how to keep your eyes sight healthy with good foods and great lifestyles.

 Eating good is good business!
 A balanced diet that contains all the necessary ingredients are great for keeping the eyes healthy.
 As the saying goes, a carrot every day keeps the doctor away.
 This is true since carrots come with beta-carotene in them.

 The importance of good nutrition cannot be overemphasized when one is working towards keeping the eyes healthy.
 It's important, therefore, to eat fruits and vegetables always for healthy living and eyesight.
-The diets and lifestyle choices we make have a huge impact on our eyes, although you might not have put great thought to it!
+The diets and lifestyle choices we make have a huge impact on our eyes, although you might not have put great thought into it!

 Our lifestyle also plays a role in eye health and eyesight.
-Being exposed to pollution, working in harsh weather, putting on too much makeup, or exposing the eyes to UV rays can damage some vital parts of the eyes causing eye conditions and problems.
+Being exposed to pollution, working in harsh weather, putting on too much makeup, or exposing the eyes to UV rays can damage some vital parts of the eyes, causing eye conditions and problems.

 A balanced diet that can help to keep the eyes healthy should consist of

 - Carrot, butternut squash, and sweet potatoes